AlbertVilaCalvo/AlbertVilaCalvo/README.md

 ### React Native

+- (2021) [Memory Game](https://github.com/AlbertVilaCalvo/React-Native-Memory-Game) - A memory game mobile app built with React Native, TypeScript and MobX for state management.
+Animations and gestures are implemented with Animated, Reanimated2 and PanResponder.

 - (2021) [Flashcards](https://github.com/AlbertVilaCalvo/React-Native-MobX-Udacity-Flashcards) - A React Native app that uses MobX for state management and React Navigation for routing.

 ### React